 There is a growing desire within the legal field to take a more community-focused approach in litigation work.
 We are working to harness that energy, and collaborating to create a new working model for how legal challenges run.

-Have a look at our roadmap for a Community of Practice here.
+Have a look at our roadmap for the Community of Practice and our plans for 2023 here.

-Our work is currently focused on Europe (Council of Europe area), with a view to expanding to other regions in a few years’ time.
+We currently work in Europe (Council of Europe), with a view to expanding to other regions in a few years’ time.

 Just like the litigation campaigns we work on, we believe that our thematic focus should be determined by the communities facing racial, social, and economic injustice.

-That’s why we conducted a consultation process that ended in summer 2022, to help us determine the initial thematic focus of our work.
-You can read more here.
+That’s why we conducted a consultation process that ended in the summer of 2022 to help us determine the initial thematic focus of our work.
+You can read more about the results of our community consultation process in our report “Surfacing Systemic (In)justices: A Community View.”

 Sign up for our newsletter and we’ll keep you up-to-date on our work!